tvsirius/concordia_check/README.md

 # Concordia_Check

 Welcome to **Concordia_Check** DataScience project.
-This is a capstone project for the ELO part of the[MIT Emerging Talent](https://emergingtalent.mit.edu/) Program
+This is a capstone project for the ELO part of the [MIT Emerging Talent](https://emergingtalent.mit.edu/) Program

 ## Project description